-There are still managers of course; it’s just that they serve the team rather than manage them, making sure they have the right skills set.
-They also create an environment which frees the team to be successful.
+There are still managers of course; it’s just that they serve the team rather than manage them, making sure they have the right skill set.
+They also create an environment that frees the team to be successful.
 Therefore, managers are mostly in the background after they set the stage for the team.
 However, they can jump in as needed to help resolve issues.

 What Is the Agile Manifesto?

 So, we’ve hinted at the Agile Manifesto long enough—let’s define it.
 While agile was in use, there was no unifying or consistent way to describe the burgeoning framework.
 In 2001, a group of 17 people working in the industry, codified the approach at a ski resort in Snowbird, Utah.
 This was the birth of the Agile Manifesto.

 While the group didn’t agree on everything (foreshadowing the heated debate that would surround the subject moving forward) they did provide two main components to agile, which stand today: a set of value statements that form the foundation of agile software development and coining the term itself.

 From this meeting grew the ideas that would become the Agile Manifesto, which outlines four fundamental values and the 12 principles which guide agile software development.

 The Four Agile Values in the Agile Manifesto